-This is one of our favorite recipes to make for dinner: Chicken with Cider and Bacon Sauce
+Chicken with Cider and Bacon Sauce is one of our favorite recipes to make for dinner.

 Chop up two slices of bacon and sizzle away until it’s nice and crisp.
 Use the real stuff (2 slices of regular- not turkey-bacon aren’t going to kill you, are they?)
 You’ll need the bacon grease to do the next part.

-While your bacon is cooking, pound out chicken breast halves to 1/2-inch thickness (for two reasons… ONE: the chicken cooks more evenly and will stay nice and moist, and TWO: It will make your serving of chicken look really big and therefore you will be more satisfied ???? )
+While your bacon is cooking, pound out chicken breast halves to 1/2-inch thickness (for two reasons… ONE: the chicken cooks more evenly and will stay nice and moist, and TWO: It will make your serving of chicken look really big and therefore you will be more satisfied!)

 Remove the bacon from the pan & fry up that chicken in the small amount of bacon grease that accumulated.

-Serve it over the chicken and you’ve got yourself a yummy, quick, healthy chicken dinner.
+Serve the sauce over the chicken and you’ve got yourself a yummy, quick, healthy chicken dinner.

 Chicken with Cider and Bacon Sauce

-- 4 (6-ounce) skinless, boneless chicken breast halves
+- Four 6-ounce skinless, boneless chicken breast halves

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

 - 2 slices bacon, finely chopped

-- 1/4 cup minced sweet onion
+- ¼ cup finely chopped sweet onion

-- 3/4 cup unsweetened apple cider
+- ¾ cup unsweetened apple cider

 - If preparing this recipe as GLUTEN FREE, just make sure you are using brands of bacon and chicken broth that are designated as GF.